jrbourbeau/ShowerLLH_scripts/README.md

 The `resources/` directory stores the LLH tables, while `X_sim/` and `X_data/` (where X is a detector configuration) are used to store reconstructions when ShowerLLH is run on simulation and data, respectively.
+These subdirectories in your ShowerLLH directory are generated automatically, as needed.

 ## Setup